 I need information about...

 A SLAP lesion is a shoulder injury.
 It occurs when there is a tear in the labrum.
 This is the fibrous cartilage that helps hold the shoulder joint in place.
 Surgery can repair this injury.
-This surgery may be done through a few small incisions.
-This is called arthroscopic surgery.
-Or, it may be done through one larger incision.
-This is known as open surgery.
+This surgery may be done through a few small incisions, called arthroscopic surgery.
+Or, it may be done through one larger incision, known as open surgery.
 You and your doctor will discuss which method is right for you.

 Tell your doctor what prescription and over-the-counter medications you take.
-This includes herbs and supplements.
-It also includes things like aspirin and ibuprofen.
+This includes herbs and supplements, aspirin and ibuprofen.
 Ask whether you should stop taking any of these before surgery.